 Cash Levels Report

+Order Blog History Report

 Return To: Reports Tab

 History

 The History report can be run on both the network and the Cashpoint level.
 This report allows reviewing all the balance and service details committed in the past.
 This report is particularly useful to trace unusually high or low demand, which can then be excluded from the forecast to avoid discrepancies associated with such demand